Identification of graphite with perfect rhombohedral stacking by electronic Raman scattering: Conclusions

 \subsection{Acknowledgements}

 Funding from the National Research, Development, and Innovation Office (NKFIH) in Hungary, through the Grants K-146156, PD-146479, K-134258, K-132869, FK-142985, \'{E}lvonal KKP 138144, 2022-1.2.5-T\'{E}T-IPARI-KR and TKP2021-NKTA-05 are acknowledged.
 PNI and AP acknowledge support from the J\'{a}nos Bolyai Research Scholarship of the Hungarian Academy of Sciences.
 KK was supported by the \'{U}NKP-23-3-II-BME-161 New National Excellence Program of the Ministry for Culture and Innovation from the source of the National Research, Development and Innovation Fund.
-TZ and GM acknowledge financial support from Slovak Academy of Sciences project IMPULZ IM-2021-42.
+TZ and GM acknowledge financial support from Slovak Academy of Sciences project IMPULZ IM-2021-42, FLAG ERA JTC 2021 2DSOTECH, and Slovak Research and Development Agency provided under Contract No. APVV-SK-CZ-RD-21-0114.
+The authors thank Markus Morgenstern and Aitor Garc\'{i}a-Ruiz for fruitful discussions.